labital/MFPT/README.md

-# STOD
+# MFTP
-STOD models in mmdetection
+MFTP models in mmdetection

-In this git, STOD-FPNOF3 applying ResNet-50 as the backbone is given.
+In this git, MFPT-FPNOF3 applying ResNet-50 as the backbone is given.

 Firstly, you should install the mmdetection as https://github.com/open-mmlab/mmdetection.